 How Does Magic Run on SIG Projects?

 Magic will run on all Questions (even the ones that are hidden).
-Child questions will remain hidden even if Magic finds a response but the parent question was either not filled in, or the compliance answer was not filled in with Yes.
+Child questions will remain hidden even if Magic finds a response but the parent question was either not filled in, or the response column was not filled in with Yes.

 Looking at the top of the Project workspace, the Question count pills and the progress bar will be updated if there are new questions that appear (or become hidden) based on the user's actions.